vitabaks/autobase/README.md

 #### 3. PostgreSQL High-Availability with Consul Service Discovery

-To use this scheme, specify `dcs_type: consul` in variable file vars/main.yml
+To use this scheme, specify `dcs_type: consul` variable.

 This scheme is suitable for master-only access and for load balancing (using DNS) for reading across replicas.
 Consul [Service Discovery](https://developer.hashicorp.com/consul/docs/concepts/service-discovery) with [DNS resolving ](https://developer.hashicorp.com/consul/docs/discovery/dns) is used as a client access point to the database.